localazy/android-demos/README.md

-# android-demos
+# Localazy Android demos

+Localazy is a translation platform built for mobile app developers that can translate your app for free to up to 80 languages with shared translations.
+Learn more about Localazy: [https://localazy.com](https://localazy.com)

-Demo projects demonstrating how to use Localazy in certain situations.
+This repository contains several projects demonstrating how to use Localazy in certain situations.

 ---